 - Freezer Friendly?
 Yes please.
 Allow to cool completely then freeze in a covered container for up to two weeks.

-- Variations?
-You know it!
+- More Ways to Enjoy!
 This recipe is fabulous as a Mexican quinoa bowl recipe.
-Simply serve it up in a bowl with chopped romaine, sliced avocado, tomato, crushed tortilla chips and something creamy like sour cream, cheese, guacamole or pepita cream!
+Simply serve it up in a bowl with chopped romaine, sliced avocado, tomato, crushed tortilla chips, Easy Chipotle Salsa and something creamy like cheese, Creamy Guacamole Recipe with Sour Cream or pepita cream!
 The Mexican quinoa is also fabulous stuffed into tacos or burritos!

 - Stuffed Poblanos with Quinoa, Black Beans and Sweet Potatoes